The program

 The Faunal Emblems Program is helping to improve the long-term sustainability of the Leadbeater’s Possum and the Helmeted Honeyeater in the wild.

-The Victorian State Government has invested $6 million since 2018 for a range of targeted actions that will assist populations directly, as well as protecting and restoring crucial habitat.
+The Victorian State Government has invested over $7 million since 2018 for a range of targeted actions that will assist populations directly, as well as protecting and restoring crucial habitat.

 This program, overseen by DEECA, is funded to complement the current recovery efforts for the Helmeted Honeyeater and Leadbeater’s Possum.